Cherry Bomb Apple Bomb The Rut winter stress

 Effects of the Rut on Deer

 During the rut, bucks’ typical foraging behaviors and movements change, and they instead expend huge amounts of energy on rutting activities.
 Their attention switches from finding food to a steely focus on scraping, rubbing, fighting, seeking, and chasing does.
-This flurry of testosterone-fueled activity and disinterest in food can span weeks to months and thoroughly exhaust males.
+This flurry of activity and disinterest in food can span weeks to months and thoroughly exhaust males.

 When the rut finally wraps up around the first of December, bucks are drained of energy and reserves.
 In fact, bucks can lose 20-30 percent of their body weight during the rut.
 To put that in perspective, let’s view it in human terms.
 If you’re an average 6-foot, 180-pound male and you drop 25% of your body weight, that equates to 45 pounds.
 You’ve plummeted to a lean 135 pounds—and that’s in just a short month.